 As we have reached the end of this article, I hope it gave you a clear picture of how the right claim chart construction can give you the edge you need in IP litigation.

-Also, there are numerous publishings in which the court has punished — harshly or lightly — litigants and parties over the deficiencies in their claim charts.
+Also, there are numerous publications in which the court has punished litigants and parties—harshly or lightly—for deficiencies in their claim charts.

-Now, you can either invest your time to prepare a winning patent claim chart or let the experts (Obviously US!) do it for you.
+Now, you can either invest your time in preparing a winning patent claim chart or let the experts (Obviously, the US!) do it for you.

 You know what’s best!
 GreyB is just a click away.